sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 title = "Dreyfus model"
-subtitle = "The steps of mastery" author = "Stijn Dejongh" description = "Formal model on learner progression, the emerging skills they acquire, and the challenges specific to each step." type = "concept" categories = [
+subtitle = "The steps of mastery" author = "Stijn Dejongh" description = """The Dreyfus model of skill acquisition is a formal framework that defines five distinct stages of mastery, showing how learners progress and change in their application of skills and knowledge.
+"""
+type = "concept"
+categories = [
     "learning",